Krio language: Language origins

 One theory suggests the early roots of Krio go back to the Atlantic slave trade era in the 17th and 18th centuries when an English-based "pidgin" language (West African Pidgin English, also called Guinea Coast Creole English) arose to facilitate the coastal trade between Europeans and Africans.
 This early pidgin later became the lingua franca of regional trade among West Africans themselves and likely spread up the river systems to the African interior.
 After the founding of Freetown, this preexisting pidgin was incorporated into the speech of the various groups of freed slaves landed in Sierra Leone between 1787 and about 1855.
 The pidgin gradually evolved to become a stable language, the native language of descendants of the freed slaves (which are now a distinct ethnic and cultural group, the Creoles), and the lingua franca of Sierra Leone.

 Language usage

 Krio usage in Sierra Leone

-Most ethnic and cultural Creoles live in and around Freetown, the capital of Sierra Leone, and their community accounts for about 3% to 6% of Sierra Leone's total population (Freetown is the province where the returned slaves from London and Nova Scotia settled).
+Most ethnic and cultural Creoles live in and around Freetown, the capital of Sierra Leone, and their community accounts for about 15% of Sierra Leone's total population (Freetown is the province where the returned slaves from London and Nova Scotia settled).
 However, because of their cultural influence in Sierra Leone, especially during the period of colonial rule, their language is used as the lingua franca among all the ethnic groups in Sierra Leone.